 Reducing human error

 The largest cause of data loss or breach remains human error, often accidental deletions or staff opening malicious websites or emails.
-Another common cause is disgruntled employees wreaking havoc before leaving an organization.
-Within a school environment there are usually many end-points and users, meaning it can be a struggle to manage networks without having an effective way to centralize and monitor them.
-Centralizing networks brings challenges of its own however as this can often require additional hardware, software, time and resources.
+Another common cause is disgruntled employees wreaking havoc before leaving an organisation.
+Within a school environment there are usually many end-points and users, meaning it can be a struggle to manage networks without having an effective way to centralise and monitor them.
+Centralising networks brings challenges of its own however as this can often require additional hardware, software, time and resources.
 Further to this, it could allow a threat to consume an entire network rather than just a single machine.
 An example of this can be seen in the recent GoldenEye and WannaCry ransomware attacks, where malware code was combined with a ‘worm’ to help it spread through networks after a single machine had become infected.

-By implementing policy driven processes, automated or manual, the possibility of human error is reduced and by closely monitoring who has access to sensitive information or systems an organization can track where or why a process may have failed.
+By implementing policy driven processes, automated or manual, the possibility of human error is reduced and by closely monitoring who has access to sensitive information or systems an organisation can track where or why a process may have failed.
 Training users around the responsibilities they have to help protect networks, by not opening malicious links or content, is also an important step in protecting all systems.

 Given the threat posed by cyber-criminals, ransomware, remote hacking and phishing scams some experts have stated that it is simply a matter of time before any given network will suffer a breach.
 It is vital that measures are taken to reduce the damage that an attack can do should it strike.
 One step that can be taken is to ensure that administration rights are tiered correctly and access to important systems is limited only to those who need access.
-By tiering access, it also becomes easier to track who is making what changes on a system and any anomaly’s or unauthorized changes can be spotted more easily.
+By tiering access, it also become easier to track who is making what changes on a system and any anomaly’s or unauthorised changes can be spotted more easily.

-It’s the start of the school year, one set of students have left the school and the next set has arrived.
+It’s the start of the school year, one set of students has left the school and the next set has arrived.
 Instantly there are hundreds of users who are creating new data or storing old data on dormant/unused accounts.
 The more data is stored on the network, the harder it is to manage and protect, not to mention the cost of expensive primary storage units.